pytorch/data/docs/source/examples.rst

 CamVid - Semantic Segmentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The `Cambridge-driving Labeled Video Database (CamVid)` dataset
-<http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/>`_ is a collection of videos with object class semantic
-labels, complete with metadata.
+The `Cambridge-driving Labeled Video Database (CamVid) <http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/>`_ is a collection of videos with object class semantic labels, complete with metadata.
 The database provides ground truth labels that associate each pixel with one of 32 semantic classes.
 Here is the
 `DataPipe implementation of CamVid